-For these reasons, many find a pied-a-terre cozier than a hotel room.
+For these reasons, many find a Pied à Terre cozier than a hotel room.
 You can weigh the costs of purchasing one against the expense of a hotel over time.

 New York City has plenty of options available for those seeking a pied-a-terre.
-A 2014 New World Wealth study showed that the city had the second most wealthy people owning a pied-a-terre.
+A 2014 New World Wealth study showed that the city had the second most wealthy people owning a Pied à Terre.

 Make sure you check the rules before making your purchase.